How we used Contentful to build a chatbot that helps with everyday legal problems

 Using Contentful for the website

 The chatbot response to “i got laid off” works perfectly as the introductory paragraph to a webpage.
 The chatbot buttons, such as “What to know”, show as website headings.
 Individual chatbot speech bubbles show as website subheadings and paragraphs.
+(Read more about the website project in How you can grow your website traffic 51%—overnight—by radically increasing speed.)

 Certain pieces of text aren’t appropriate for both the chatbot and the website.
 For example, we use emoji more liberally in chat.
 For those instances, we surround the text in question with a span tag like this: <span class="chatOnly">Cool, eh? 😎</span>.
 The text is then suppressed in the channel where it doesn’t apply.